Updated on June 11th, 2020

 The best things to do in Cappadocia

 Cappadocia is one of the most famous tourist attractions in Turkey, and it’s home to some of the most magical landscapes on the planet.
-From underground cities and cave houses to deep valleys with *ahem* interesting rock formations, the views alone are insane.
-Oh, and to take it to the next level, balloons fly over it almost every single day.
+From UNESCO World Heritage Sites, underground cities and cave houses to deep valleys with *ahem* interesting rock formations, the views alone are insane.
+Oh, and to take it to the next level, hot air balloons fly over it almost every single day.

 Although the balloons are obviously the major pull, there are a bunch of cool things to do in Cappadocia beyond what you see on Instagram.
 We spent a night in Cappadocia on my Travel Talk Essential Turkey tour last year, and I loved it so much that I came back for four nights when my year-long solo adventure took me to Istanbul.

-There’s no other way to start a Cappdocia bucket list than with a balloon ride.
+There’s no other way to start a Cappadocia bucket list than with a hot air balloon ride.
 Yes, it’s become a bit of a tourist trap thanks to social media, but that doesn’t change the fact that it’s one of the coolest experiences you’ll ever have and probably the number one thing to do in Turkey.

 The balloons are scheduled to go up every morning but it is weather dependent, so I’d recommend spending a few nights here to get the best chance of being able to fly or at least see the balloons.